 - Pennsylvania: The state recommends that anyone who arrives from a state “where there are high amounts of COVID-19 cases” quarantine for two weeks upon return.
 The list includes nearly 20 states.

 Penalties: none.
 This is “a recommendation, not a requirement”

 - Rhode Island: If you are coming to Rhode Island from one of the states with a positivity rate of COVID-19 greater than 5 percent — nearly 30 states, plus Puerto Rico (the list is updated regularly) — you must self-quarantine for two weeks, with exemptions for health care workers, those needing to pick up children or obtain necessities such as medication or groceries.
 A recent negative COVID-19 test can offer you exemption from the quarantine rule, though “quarantining for 14 days is always preferred over relying on a negative test result.”
 Travelers also need to complete a certificate of compliance with out-of-state travel quarantine/testing requirements and an out-of-state travel screening form upon arriving in Rhode Island.

 Penalties: none stated.

-- Vermont: Out-of-state travelers must quarantine for two weeks if they are from counties in the northeast with more than 400 active COVID-19 cases per million (indicated on an online map, updated every Friday), or from anywhere outside the northeast.
+- Vermont: Out-of-state travelers and residents must quarantine for two weeks if they arrive from counties in the northeast with more than 400 active COVID-19 cases per million (indicated on an online map, updated every Friday), or from anywhere outside the northeast.